Contributions caps and taxation of contributions

 The additional tax on contributions for clients earning in excess of $250,000 is administered by the ATO and levied on the individual client in a similar way to excess contributions tax.
 Division 293 tax may be paid from a client's own money or, in certain circumstances, from their super interest using a release authority.

-For clients with accumulation super accounts, the Commissioner will issue a notice of assessment, which is due for payment within 21 days.
+For members with accumulation super accounts, the Commissioner will issue a notice of assessment, which is due for payment within 21 days.
 At the same time, the Commissioner will also provide a voluntary release authority to enable a client to withdraw an amount equal to this tax liability from their super fund.
 Payments in compliance with a release authority can be made from pensions and annuities as well as accumulation phase interests.
-A client may choose to use this release authority, or pay the tax personally.
+A member may choose to use this release authority, or pay the tax personally.
 Funds released in accordance with a release authority are non-assessable non-exempt income.

-For clients who have taxable contributions that relate to a defined benefit interest, the Commissioner will instead maintain a 'debt account' where the tax liability will be deferred to and accrue with interest.
-Clients are then able to make voluntary repayments of debt accounts at any time.
+For members who have taxable contributions that relate to a defined benefit interest, the Commissioner will instead maintain a 'debt account' where the tax liability will be deferred to and accrue with interest.
+Members are then able to make voluntary repayments of debt accounts at any time.
 Once the relevant defined benefit interest becomes payable, the amount that has accrued in the debt account must then be paid within 21 days.
 The Commissioner will also provide a voluntary release authority for the amount accrued in the debt account, which can only be given to the super provider that holds the defined benefit interest relevant to that debt account.

 Refund for former temporary residents